How to Schedule a Message in iOS 18, iPadOS 18, and macOS Sequoia

 - Finally, hit Return on your Mac’s keyboard to send the message.

 Do you talk to non-iPhone users often?
-You’ll be happy to know that Messages on iOS 18 will support RCS messaging.
+You’ll be happy to know that Messages on iOS 18 now supports RCS messaging.